KnapsackPro/docs.knapsackpro.com/_posts/2021-03-23-faster-cypress-rspec-test-suite-for-rails-apps-on-github-actions-using-knapsack-pro.md

 ## Set up your GitHub Actions config file

-Once you've created your  added your `KNAPSACK_PRO_TEST_SUITE_TOKEN_RSPEC` and `KNAPSACK_PRO_TEST_SUITE_TOKEN_CYPRESS` secrets, the next step is setting up your GitHub Actions configuration file to use the Knapsack Runner in place of the normal commands to run RSpec and Cypress.
+Once you've added your `KNAPSACK_PRO_TEST_SUITE_TOKEN_RSPEC` and `KNAPSACK_PRO_TEST_SUITE_TOKEN_CYPRESS` secrets, the next step is setting up your GitHub Actions configuration file to use the Knapsack Runner in place of the normal commands to run RSpec and Cypress.

 ### Existing GitHub Actions config